nchecherina/Natalie_Data_Portfolio/README.md

-## project 2: type of star versus how many planets it has orbiting it
+## project 2: star type impact on how many super-earth exoplanets are orbiting it

 ## project 3: number of jovian planets vs total exoplanets in extrasolar star systems